 A prosecutor may not pierce the privilege, unless the reporter was an "eyewitness to, or participant in, any act involving physical violence or property damage" or the reporter concealed from the source the fact that he or she was a reporter.
 N.J.S.A.
 2A:84A–21a(h).
 The New Jersey Supreme Court has held that a reporter who arrives at the scene of a fire while the fire is ongoing is not an eyewitness to property damage.
 Matter of Woodhaven Lumber and Millwork, 123 NJ 481 (1991).

-However, in In re Daily News, L.P., 31 Misc.
-3d 319, 920 N.Y.S.2d 865 (Sup.
+However, at least one trial court has held that even the Shield Law’s absolute privilege for confidential information could be overcome where a defendant’s Sixth Amendment rights required it.
+See In re Daily News, L.P., 31 Misc.
+3d 319, 920 N.Y.S.2d 865 (N.Y.
+Sup.
 Ct.
-2011), the trial court held that even though the identity of a confidential source was absolutely protected from disclosure by New York’s Press Shield Law, the defendant’s rights to confront witnesses and present a defense under the Sixth Amendment Confrontation Clause and Fourteenth Amendment Due Process Clause trumped the statutory and constitutional privileges afforded the newspaper.
-The court explained:
+Kings Cty.
+2011) (finding that even though identity of confidential source was absolutely protected from disclosure by Shield Law, defendant’s rights to confront witnesses and present a defense under the Sixth Amendment Confrontation Clause overcame it).
+According to that court:

 The rule may be stated this way: where a criminal defendant seeks press information that (1) is highly material, (2) is critical to the defendant's claim, and (3) is not otherwise available, then the press privilege must give way in the face of the Sixth Amendment.
 And that is true even if the information is confidential.
 Notably, that test is consistent with the rule announced in O'Neill defining press protections under the New York constitution.
 And of course the test is the one applicable under the Press Shield Law when any party in any case, civil or criminal, seeks non-confidential press information.
 Constitutional requirements dictate that this standard be applied as well when a defendant in a criminal case seeks confidential information, even though in that circumstance the Press Shield Law would absolutely bar a subpoena.